BrianStritch/Brian-Stritch-P5-BS_Auto_parts/README.md

 2. Run the following code : "pyhton3 manage.py test"
     - This will run a test on all test.py files in the app and will display in the terminal if all tests are passing, and if it does not it will show the error causing the test to fail.
 <hr>

+### Python
+All python code pages have been tested to ensure it meets PEP8 standards and the results of which can be found by clicking [**here**]() to reach the file.

+### Accessibility
+All HTML pages have been tested for accessibility and performance using Chrome Devtools Lighthouse testing platform and the results of which can be found by clicking [**here**](https://github.com/BrianStritch/Brian-Stritch-P5-BS_Auto_parts/blob/main/README/accessibility_tests.md) to reach the file.

 ### Responsiveness
 This website has been designed to scale correctly to different screen sizes with no issues on layout.
 In order to ensure that the view was pleasant to the user, certain divs and items had to be arranged differently or hidden/shown depending on screen size.
 This was handled using CSS media queries.
 Click [**here**](https://github.com/BrianStritch/Brian-Stritch-P5-BS_Auto_parts/blob/main/README/responsive_testing.md) to see images of the application on different sized media screens.